mozilla/treeherder/requirements/README.md

 ## Upgrading

-When you want to upgrade (be sure to run from main treeherder directory, this this directory)
+When you want to upgrade (be sure to run from main treeherder directory, than this directory)

     pip-compile --upgrade --generate-hashes --output-file requirements/common.txt requirements/common.in
     pip-compile --upgrade --generate-hashes --output-file requirements/dev.txt requirements/dev.in